Beech Creek (Clay County, Kentucky)

-Beech Creek is a tributary of Goose Creek in Clay County in the U.S. state of Kentucky.
+Beech Creek is a tributary of Goose Creek in Clay County, Kentucky.

 It is just under 6 mi long and joins the Goose approximately 1/2 mi below the mouth of Laurel Creek.

 Its headwaters are at Combs Lake in the Beech Creek Wildlife Area.

 Tributaries and post offices

+The mouth of Beech is 8 miles upstream of Oneida, at altitude 752 ft above sea level.